-ORY Hydra is built cloud native and implements 12factor principles.
+Ory Hydra is built cloud native and implements 12factor principles.
 The Docker Image is 5 MB light and versioned with verbose upgrade instructions and detailed changelogs.
 Auto-scaling, migrations, health checks, it all works with zero additional work required.
-It is possible to run ORY Hydra on any platform, including but not limited to OSX, Linux, Windows, ARM, FreeBSD and more.
+It's possible to run Ory Hydra on any platform, including but not limited to OSX, Linux, Windows, ARM, FreeBSD and more.

-- In-memory: This mode does not work with more than one instance ("cluster") and any state is lost after restarting the instance.
+- In-memory: This mode doesn't work with more than one instance ("cluster") and any state is lost after restarting the instance.
 Ory Hydra uses SQLite with in-memory mode to achieve this.

-- SQL: This mode works with more than one instance and state is not lost after restarts.
+- SQL: This mode works with more than one instance and state isn't lost after restarts.